 3. Moulin Rouge.
 If all you have experienced of the can-can is from the paintings of Toulouse-Lautrec, then you must experience this slightly risqué live show with meal included.
 There are two evening shows of about 1 ½ hours each every night year round, and you can buy children’s tickets as well – that is if you want to keep them up this late!.
 This famous revue has been on stage for over 100 years.
 The theatre is housed in a converted windmill in the red light” district of Paris.

 4. Gardens at Luxembourg Palace.
 Currently this building houses the French Senate but it was originally built as a palace for the mother of Louis XIII.
 It is supposedly modeled after the Palazzo Pitti in Florence.
 In its history, it has served as a royal home, museum, prison, headquarters of Hermann Goring and the Luftwaffe during the war years, and is now a governmental building.
 The Gardens occupy 25 hectares and are truly spectacular.
 There are musical concerts on the grounds ( jazz, classical , variety etc.) The Palace is open to groups only and is free.

 5. Versailles.
 Technically this beautiful royal palace is not in Paris proper but in a suburb; however, it is one of Paris’ most visited attractions.
 Besides functioning as a museum and exhibition centre, parts of it such the Hall of Mirrors are still used for state functions.
 You can schedule your visit to take in various concerts or special displays.
 Two day passes are available – there is a lot to see!

 6. Notre-Dame.
 This cathedral was built starting in the 12th century and finished 167 years later with restoration work completed in the 1800’s.
-Admission is free and it is open every day, mornings and afternoons.
-You must pay if you wish to ascend the tower.
+It was devastated by a major fire in 2019 but take heart, it is scheduled to re-open in 2024.